-An enhanced criminal record check on a driver is an essential safety measure.
+An enhanced criminal record check on a driver is an essential safety measure, particularly for the protection of children and vulnerable adults.

 Applicants for licences are required to disclose all convictions, including those that would otherwise have been regarded as spent under the Rehabilitation of Offenders Act 1974.